kbroman/d3panels/doc/chrheatmap.md

                       .zthresh(null)                                           # plot cells with z >= zthresh or <= -zthresh
                       .oneAtTop(false)                                         # whether chromosome 1 should be at top (and left) vs bottom (and left)
                       .hover(true)                                             # whether to include mouseover/mouseout with default info
+                      .hilitOppositeCell(true)                                 # highlight the corresponding cell on the opposite side when hovering
 ```

 #### Organization of data